raczben/tco_study/README.md

 );
 ```

-Note, that to reach the same timing behaviour we need to modify the output delay constraint.
+Note, that to reach the same timing behavior we need to modify the output delay constraint.
 The
 maximum delay should be reduced by the half period of the system clock (ie. 5ns)

 ```tcl